balajirajmohan/githubactions/README.md

 - **Vitest 0.22.1** - Testing framework
 - **@testing-library/react** - React component testing utilities
 - **GitHub Actions** - CI/CD automation
+- **Vercel** - Production hosting and deployment platform
 - **jsdom** - JavaScript implementation of web standards for testing

 ## 🔒 Security

+### Git Ignore Protection

-The project includes a comprehensive `.gitignore` file that prevents:
+The project includes a comprehensive `.gitignore` file that prevents committing:
 - Environment variables and secrets (`.env` files)
 - API keys and credentials
 - SSL certificates and private keys
 - Dependencies (`node_modules/`)
-- Build outputs
+- Build outputs (`dist/`)
+- Vercel configuration (`.vercel/` directory)
 - System and IDE files

+### GitHub Secrets

+All sensitive deployment credentials are stored as **encrypted GitHub Secrets**:
+- ✅ `VERCEL_TOKEN` - Never exposed in logs or code
+- ✅ `ORG_ID` - Encrypted at rest
+- ✅ `PROJECT_ID` - Only accessible to workflow runs

+These secrets are:
+- Encrypted using GitHub's libsodium sealed box
+- Only exposed to the runner environment during workflow execution
+- Never visible in workflow logs or pull requests
+- Can be rotated anytime without changing code

-**Never commit sensitive information to your repository!**
+**Never commit sensitive information to your repository!** Always use GitHub Secrets for credentials.

 ## 📝 Available Scripts